A Guide for Insomnia and Other Sleeping DisordersBy: Meir Stolear, BA (Hons.), MSc (London)

-- Calm yourself by going for a short walks, swimming, yoga, listening to calming music, watching comedies on television or at the cinema, etc. at the end of your working day, but not to close to your bed time.
+- Calm yourself by going for a short walks, swimming, yoga, listening to calming music, watching comedies on television or at the cinema at the end of your working day, but not too close to your bed time.

-- Cut down or stop taking stimulants such as coffee, black tea, cigarets, alcohol, etc. at least five hours before bed time.
+- Cut down or stop taking stimulants such as coffee, tea, cigarettes, alcohol, at least five hours before bedtime.

 - Have hot milky drinks, relaxing herbal drinks or hot chocolate before bed time.

-- Be rational about the hour you wish to go to bed.
-If you are an early morning person by your nature, you need to go to bed early (e.g. 10 pm) than those who are late morning people (e.g. 11.30 pm).
+- Be rational about the time you wish to go to bed.
+If you are an early morning person by nature, try to go to bed early (e.g. 10 pm).
+If you are a late morning person you may go to bed later (e.g. 11.30 pm).

 - If you can’t sleep don’t stay in bed, fighting your insomnia.
-Get up out of bed if 20 to 30 minute as gone by and you are not a sleep yet.
-Keep yourself doing boring things (e.g. ironing, watching boring TV, reading boring book, etc.) and go back to bed only when you can’t keep your eyes opened.
+Get up out of bed if 20 to 30 minutes has gone by and you are not yet asleep.
+Undertake mundane tasks (e.g. ironing, watching TV, reading a book, etc.) and go back to bed only when you cannot keep your eyes open.

-- Think rationally, stop any demanding thoughts that may get you anxious, stressed or depressed.
-Stop catastrophing your sleeping problems that make everything much worst than it is.
+- Think rationally and try to prevent any thoughts that may make you anxious, stressed or depressed.
+Try not to catastrophise your sleeping problems which could make them much worse.